jayshah41099/Pycastination/README.txt

  Swap.py - it swaps the first element with last element entered as input.
  Zip_address.py - it generates address from the zipcode.
  Disarium_Num.py - it checks if the Disarium number is entered.
+ Image_watermarking.py - it watermarks the image with given text.
+ Url_shortner.py - it shortens the url.
+ Unzip.py - it unzip the zip folder.
+ Empty_bin.py - it empties your windows recycle bin.
+ List_quiz_prep.py - it is a set of questions around list topic Photo_locker.py - it locks your photo using generated key.
+ Photo_unlocker.py - it unlocks your photo using the generated key.
+ Active_worker.py - it keeps moving your cursor for you to look like active.